 Qualcomm Technologies, Inc.

-I worked as a lead technical writer at Qualcomm and project manager and designed several courses as well as the entire concept of QChat University (named for QChat, our push-to-talk technology) and the curriculum being taught.
+I worked as both a senior instructional designer and project manager at Qualcomm.
+I designed several courses as well as the entire concept of QChat University (named for QChat, our push-to-talk technology) and the curriculum being taught.

-I used DreamWeaver for the QChat University website, RoboHelp for an Acronyms and Terminology search tool, and Captivate to design the courses.
+I used Dream Weaver for the QChat University website, RoboHelp for an Acronyms and Terminology search tool, and Captivate to design the courses.
 I also led a team of 3 technical writers and two instructional designers to help develop the content.

 QChat University contained online courses, FAQs, and other supporting documentation for software engineers to learn and become certified on push-to-talk technology.
 The certifications were used for outside companies licensed by Sprint, to obtain and use in troubleshooting issues and call center escalation.
 This is a sample of the early prototype I did of the University.
 The final version was much more corporate looking but this was the only version I had permission to show.

-I’ve worked for Microsoft over a number of years as a permanent employee and for approximately 15 contracts in roles ranging from project manager, technical writing manger, to online help developer.
-During that time, I worked on a lot of deliverables from audiences ranging from Office product end users to developers for the Windows SDK and for MSDN.
+I’ve worked for Microsoft over a number of years as a permanent employee and for approximately 15 contracts in roles ranging from project manager, technical writing manager, to online help developer.
+During that time, I worked on a lot of deliverables for audiences ranging from Office product end users to developers for the Windows SDK and for MSDN.
 One of the projects I really enjoyed was an early version of what became the Microsoft Manual of Style.
 I worked on the internal version 2.0 prior to its release as a product sold through Microsoft Press.
 I still use this tool today on projects that don’t have their own Manual of Style.